Handigaun Car‑Free Day Returns: Newari Flavors and Culture Fill the Streets

-Kathmandu: The historic quarter of Handigaun in Kathmandu has once again transformed its streets into a vibrant cultural hub as the much‑anticipated Car‑Free Day returns on Saturday.
-The popular event was highlighted in a recent social media update shared by Kathmandu’s Mayor, Balendra Shah (Balen), signaling renewed momentum for the beloved community initiative.
+Kathmandu: The historic quarter of Handigaun in Kathmandu has once again transformed its streets into a vibrant cultural hub as the much-anticipated Car-Free Day returns on Saturday.
+The popular event was highlighted in a recent social media update shared by Kathmandu’s Mayor, Balendra Shah (Balen), signaling renewed momentum for this beloved community initiative.

 This collaborative program—championed by the metropolitan city office and the local Handigaun community—goes far beyond just restricting vehicles.
 It’s designed to promote environmental stewardship, activate public spaces for people, and celebrate the rich artistic traditions of Nepal’s indigenous cultures.
 Most importantly, it offers children safe, open streets where they can play and connect.